Randrita/DataAnalysis_DataspaceBatch_1/README.md

-This is a data analysis course material
+#This is a data analysis course material

+- comparison of spend analysis between male and female
+- clothing catogaries'

+#project summary

+#conclusion

+#connect

-Author - randrita
+#project demo -